21y4d/nmapAutomator/README.md

 - [x] Add option to change output folder
 - [x] Save full script output to a file
 - [x] Improve performance and efficiency of the script - Thanks @caribpa
-- [ ] Make nmapAutomater 100% POSIX compatible, so it can run on any `sh` shell, and on any `unix` machine. - Massive Thanks to @caribpa
+- [x] Make nmapAutomater 100% POSIX compatible. - Massive Thanks to @caribpa
 - [ ] Add network scanning type, so nmapAutomator can discover live hosts on the network.
 - [ ] Enable usage of multiple scan types in one scan.
 - [ ] Enable scanning of multiple hosts in one scan.